lwllabong/MeXE-402_Midterm_Abong_Esguerra/README.md

 * Manual Calculation: The accuracy is manually calculated using specific values from the confusion matrix.
 * Alternative Calculation Using accuracy_score: For verification, accuracy is also calculated using the accuracy_score function from sklearn, which provides a quick way to confirm the accuracy score.
 <ss>

+#### REAL-WORLD APPLICATION:
+The knowledge gained from building and evaluating regression models will be applied to real-world scenarios.
+Linear regression can be used to predict numerical outcomes such as stock prices, real estate values, and energy consumption.
+Logistic regression will assist in solving classification problems such as predicting customer churn, detecting fraud, or diagnosing medical conditions based on patient data and so on.
+By interpreting the outcomes of these models, organizations can make informed decisions, optimize operations, and better understand the factors influencing the predictions.